everythings-cancelled/coronavirus_sir_model_api/README.md

 	]
 }
 ```

-To run the application, simply type `ruby app.rb` in the directory.
-You can then make `POST` requests to the local server's `v1/policy_prices` endpoint that is fired up.
-To run all of the tests, type `rspec`.
-You can also access the API by sending `POST` requests to `https://tickle-api.herokuapp.com/v1/policy_prices`.

-You should in turn get a response in the following format:
+You can access the application online by sending POST requests `POST` requests to `https://tickle-api.herokuapp.com/v1/policy_prices`.
+You should get a response in the following format:

 ```
 {